 A device that does not even begin to boot is called a hard brick.
 A device with a hard brick has experienced a fundamental failure which may even include damage to the phone’s memory.
 It’s rare, but it does happen, and replacing hardware in the device is the only way to fix it.

 AOSP stands for Android Open Source Project.
 It’s the project maintained by Google that allows anyone, including both manufacturers and individuals, to build their own version of Android and distribute it.

 Downloading the source is easy.
 Understanding it and using it is hard.
 You won’t be able to do much with it unless you’re a decent programmer, but it’s nice to know that it’s available.
 Most importantly for our purposes, a ROM that is “AOSP” or “based on AOSP” tries to closely adhere to the original version of Android, and offer a “pure” Android experience, as close as possible to the one you get with a Google device like the Nexus S phone.

 AOKP is shorthand for Android Open Kang Project, the name of a popular open-source custom ROM.
 The AOKP ROM is a heavily modified version of the original Android ROM, with lots of tweaks added in.
 It is often used as a basis for other ROMs, so you will sometimes see lists of ROMs with “AOKP” used as a headline.
 It is unrelated to AOSP but commonly confused because of the similarities in the acronyms.

-Hopefully this article has cleared up some of the terms commonly used to describe Android customization.
-If you have any additional questions feel free to post a comment ? or head over to MakeUseOf Answers.
+Hopefully, this article has cleared up some of the terms commonly used to describe Android customization.
+If you have any additional questions feel free to post a comment.